stuij/unarmed/README.md

 ## what

-A demo project to lean how to write SNES games.
+This started as a demo project to lean how to write SNES games, and ended up as a submission for the SNESDEV-2025 game jam

 In it I'm slowly building the means to be able to build an actual project.